veillette/hands-on/content/Chapter5.md

 4. **Determine variable ranges**: Plan for an input variable range spanning at least a factor of 10.
 Wider ranges provide better basis for comparing system and model behaviors.
 While you can't directly control output variable ranges, carefully consider instrument limitations.
 Circuit components have maximum current ratings, materials have elastic limits, and sensors have operating ranges.
 Perform trial measurements to determine input variable ranges that avoid damaging equipment or exceeding measurement capabilities.

 5. **Consider experimental precision**: Begin with a target precision level for your final result.
 This guides your measurement method selection.
-A request to "measure g using a pendulum" is meaningless without specifying whether you need 10% precision (achievable with simple equipment in minutes) or 0.01% precision (requiring sophisticated apparatus and days of work).
+A request to "measure $g$ using a pendulum" is meaningless without specifying whether you need 10% precision (achievable with simple equipment in minutes) or 0.01% precision (requiring sophisticated apparatus and days of work).

    With a clear precision goal—say, measuring $g$ within 2%—you can work backward to determine requirements for each component measurement.
 For a pendulum experiment, if you need $g$ within 2%, you might aim for uncertainties in length ($\ell$) and period-squared ($T^2$) below 1% each.